 Amy Davis Roth (A.K.A.
-Surly Amy) is a multimedia artist who resides in Los Angeles, California.
+Surly Amy) is a full-time multimedia artist who resides in Los Angeles, California.

 She is the creator of Surly-Ramics and has created, as of the writing of this, over 18,000 handmade necklaces.
 Her designer jewelry line is inspired by knowledge and nature and encourages science communication, humanism and critical thinking.
 She opened her online Etsy store in 2007.